michael-yuji/YSMessagePack/README.md

 # YSMessagePack- for swift 3

 YSMessagePack is a messagePack packer/unpacker written in swift (swift 3 ready).
-It is designed to be light and easy to use.
+It is designed to be fast and easy to use.
 YSMessagePack include following features:

-- (new) Pack custom structs and classes
+- (new) Pack custom structs and classes / unpack objects by groups and apply handler to each group (easier to re-construct your struct)
 - Pack and unpack multiple message-packed data regardless of types with only one line of code
 - Specify how many items to unpack
+- Get remaining bytes that were not message-packed ; start packing from some index -- so you can mix messagepack with other protocol!!!
+- Helper methods to cast NSData to desired types
+- Operator +^ and +^= to join NSData
 - Packing options
-- Get remaining bytes that were not message-packed
-- Helper methods to cast NSData to desired types

 ## Version
  1.1